Andersos/andersos.net/README.md

 #blog.andersos.net

 The personal blog of @Andersos
+It can be found at http://andersos.github.io/blog.andersos.net/

 ## Run it locally

-We are using Jekyll http://jekyllrb.com/
+I am using Jekyll http://jekyllrb.com/

 The following command builds the site and runs it on localhost:4000